 Monitor their credit reports: If you can’t freeze their credit report, you should be checking it at least once a year.
 Everyone, including minors, has access to one free credit report from each credit bureau each year.
 Check every year to make sure that your child does not have a credit report on file with any of the credit bureaus at annualcreditreport.com.

 Sign them up for identity theft protection: If you want to monitor your child’s credit report (or lack thereof) more often, you can sign up for an identity theft protection service.
-Most services, like Lifelock, offering special identity theft protection for children, which is often cheaper than their standard identity theft protection.
+Most services offer special identity theft protection for children, which is often cheaper than their standard identity theft protection.
 These services will also monitor your child’s social security number, as well as other information, and monitor the black markets to make sure thieves aren’t opening credit card accounts with your child’s information.
-Identity Force also offers a 14-day free trial if you want to try it out.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.